 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the SX740 has a lens built in, whereas the E-M5 III is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M5 III and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the SX740 gets 265 shots out of its NB-13L battery, while the E-M5 III can take 310 images on a single charge of its BLS-50 power pack.
-The power pack in the E-M5 III can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The SX740 was launched at a lower price than the E-M5 III, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.